How the National Lung Cancer Screening Program works

 Costs

-The consultation and referral
+The consultation and low-dose CT scan request

-The LDCT scan
+The low-dose CT scan

 Help and support to stop smoking